 Goldberg Segalla is one of the premier law firms advising and representing the global insurance and reinsurance industry.
-Our 75-lawyer Global Insurance Services Practice Group, which Law360 ranks among the largest in the United States, exists to serve insurers, reinsurers, and all others operating in the insurance arena.
+Our Global Insurance Services practice group is among the largest in the United States and exists to serve insurers, reinsurers, and all others operating in the insurance arena.

 We are proud that executives, general counsel, and risk-management professionals across this space know they can call upon us to handle virtually any domestic or international need that arises, including:

 - Complex and innovative transactions